samlaubscher/Stellar-Drift-Game-M2/README.md

 ### [**Crash Screen**](https://github.com/samlaubscher/Stellar-Drift-Game-M2/blob/master/index.html#L78)

-When a successful collision is detected, the crash screen is displayed letting users know they have crashed and displaying their final score.
+When a successful collision is detected, the crash screen is displayed letting users know they have crashed, displaying their final score.

 <details>
 <summary><b>Detailed Breakdown of Implementation</b> - (click to expand)</summary>